 The body was buried in August 2011 in 105 degree heat.
 It was not embalmed.
 When it was disinterred, the vault in which it lay was damp, and the skin, coffin and vestments were wet from the damp atmosphere.

-An article was written about this a few days ago in the authoritative American Conservative.
+An article was written about this recently in the American Conservative.

 The bishop was an American, Robert Royster, who had converted to Russian orthodoxy having grown up southern baptist.
 (Wikipedia)

 Vladimir Grigorenko was the iconographer of St. Seraphim's Orthodox cathedral in Dallas and a close friend of Archbishop Dimitri's.

 He was present both at his funeral and the five days until his burial, and at his exhumation and reinterment on Friday.

 Yesterday we put Archbishop Dmitri in his final resting place in St. Seraphim Cathedral in Dallas.

 I was blessed to be a part of a team, which uncovered Vladika’s earthly remains and transferred them into new coffin to be buried in the crypt of the Resurrection Chapel and probably should offer some comments about these events.

 It was Archbishop Dmitri wish and our deep desire that he would be buried on the premises of St. Seraphim Cathedral in Dallas.
 We started to plan that next morning after his departure in August 2011.